claytoncb/Shrek/README.md

 # Shrek-
-A compiler for our language Shrek++ inspired by the DreamWorks Movie Shrek
+A compiler for our language Shrek-- inspired by the DreamWorks Movie Shrek